66th Academy Awards

 The 66th Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1993 and took place on March 21, 1994, at the Dorothy Chandler Pavilion in Los Angeles beginning at 6:00 p.m.
 PST / 9:00 p.m.
 EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 23 categories.
 The ceremony, televised in the United States by ABC, was produced by Gil Cates and directed by Jeff Margolis.
-Actress Whoopi Goldberg hosted the show for the first time.
-This ceremony was the first to present the annual In Memoriam tribute.
+Actor Whoopi Goldberg hosted the show for the first time.
 Nearly a month earlier in a ceremony held at The Beverly Hilton in Beverly Hills, California on February 26, the Academy Awards for Technical Achievement were presented by host Laura Dern.

 Schindler's List won seven awards, including Best Picture.
 Other winners included Jurassic Park and The Piano with three awards, Philadelphia with two, and The Age of Innocence, Belle Époque, Defending Our Lives, The Fugitive, I Am a Promise: The Children of Stanton Elementary School, Mrs. Doubtfire, Schwarzfahrer, and The Wrong Trousers with one.
 The telecast was watched by more than 46 million viewers in the United States.

 Winners and nominees

 The nominees for the 66th Academy Awards were announced on February 9, 1994, at the Samuel Goldwyn Theater in Beverly Hills, California, by Academy president Arthur Hiller and actress Christine Lahti.
 Schindler's List led all nominees with twelve nominations; The Piano and The Remains of the Day tied for second with eight.

 The winners were announced during the awards ceremony on March 21, 1994.
 Best Director nominee Jane Campion became the second woman to be nominated in that category.
 Holly Hunter and Emma Thompson's nominations in both lead and supporting acting categories marked the first, and so far, only occurrence that two performers earned double acting nominations in the same year.
 Best Supporting Actress winner Anna Paquin became the first Millennial member to win an Academy Award and, at age 11, the second youngest winner of a competitive acting Oscar, behind Tatum O'Neal, who won at age 10 for Paper Moon (1973).
-19-year old Leonardo DiCaprio became the seventh-youngest nominee in the Best Supporting Actor category for his role as Arnie Grape in What's Eating Gilbert Grape.